amiturgman/secure-communication/README.md

 # Core modules for crypto-currency virtual wallet
 The project consists of the infrastructure Core modules needed for implementing a SaaS cryptocurrency virtual wallet.
 This project has the following modules:
-1. A secure communication library over a queue - for inter micro-services communication
+### A secure communication library over a queue
+For inter micro-services communication
-2. An Ethereum node client - for querying, signing and sending transactions and data over the public (and test) Ethereum network
+### An Ethereum node client
+For querying, signing and sending transactions and data over the public (and test) Ethereum network
-3. Secrets manager for the communication pipeline - for abstracting the needed secrets for the encryption/signing operations over the sent messages
+### Secrets manager for the communication pipeline
+For abstracting the needed secrets for the encryption/signing operations over the sent messages

 This project also contains a [Sample](Sample) directory, to get you started.